smithy-lang/smithy-gradle-plugin/README.md

   the base `smithyBuild` task for the project that builds the Smithy models in the project.
 - [`smithy-jar` plugin](#smithy-jar-plugin): Adds built Smithy files to an existing `jar` task such as that created by the Java or Kotlin plugins.
   The `smithy-jar` plugin also adds build metadata and tags to the JAR's MANIFEST.
 The `smithy-jar` plugin applies the `smithy-base` plugin when it is applied.
+- [`smithy-trait-package`](#smithy-trait-package-plugin): Configures a Java project for a custom trait definition.
+This plugin can be used in conjunction with the [`trait-codegen`](https://github.com/smithy-lang/smithy/tree/main/smithy-trait-codegen) smithy build plugin to generate Java representations of traits from Smithy IDL trait definitions.
+  The `smithy-trait-package` plugin applies both the `java-library` and `smithy-jar` plugins.

 ## Examples
 Standalone examples are available for each of the provided plugins and can be found in the [examples](./examples)